mikeehun/markdown-cv/index.md

 huge streams of data, transforms it as per business logic and stores it on MySQL and MongoDB

-Worked on implementing new rest interfaces and API's for the existing portal
+Worked on implementing new rest interfaces and APIs for the existing portal

 Writing automation scripts to improve production tasks and analyse production problems